 It is far easier to replace a flawed leader than to evaluate and realign how they are connected.

 However, when it comes to wheel balancing, the problem often lies with an uneven distribution of mass within the tire, which is often just a result of time and extensive rotation.
 Once a tire becomes unbalanced, it causes the steering wheel, or perhaps an entire vehicle, to shake uncontrollably.

-No matter how gifted a leader can be, there will always be the need for a balance inspection.
-Without providing one with the margin for personal repair and inspection, a leader can begin to just rotate from department to department, causing an entire organization to steer off course.
+No matter how gifted a leader can be, there will always be the need for a thorough inspection.
+Without providing one with the margin for personal repair and inspection, a leader can begin to just rotate from team to team, department to department, causing an entire organization to shake and steer off course.